 Decide applicability before manoeuvring: Rules 4-10 apply in any visibility, Rules 11-18 only when vessels are in sight, and Rule 19 governs radar-only encounters in restricted visibility.

 Build the traffic picture with sight, hearing, radar/ARPA and chart context.
-Do not let AIS or one isolated bearing replace systematic observation.

 After manoeuvring, keep monitoring bearing, range, CPA/TCPA and passing distance until the other vessel is finally past and clear.